openrport/openrport/docs/no07-frontend.md

 ## Installing the frontend
 The frontend comes as a minified and compressed bundle of Javascript files and all needed assets.
 The frontend does not require any server-side scripting support.
 The rport server provides static file serving for that purpose.

-By default the built-in websserver listens only on localhost.
+By default, the built-in web server listens only on localhost.
 Serving a web frontend on localhost is not very useful.
 Change the listen address of the API to "0.0.0.0:3000" or any port you like.

 Make sure you have the below options enabled in `[api]` section of the `rportd.conf`.
 ```